DR. PABON’S IVF PATIENT GUIDE

 Here Begins the IVF Process….

 The Down Regulation Phase:

 Most IVF treatment cycles require a preparatory phase called the down regulation phase.
 During this phase, the ovarian follicles are synchronized in order to assure a more cohesive ovarian response.
 The down regulation can be achieved with a simple low dose oral contraceptive pill or an estrogen and progesterone combination.
 Some patients cannot use a birth control pill for medical reasons and in this case the down regulation can be achieved with a brief period of estrogen and progesterone after ovulation or with the use of Lupron.

 The most common entry into the IVF program is as follows:

-Begin the low dose oral contraceptive (Desogen or generic equivalent) on menstrual cycle day 5.
+Begin the low dose oral contraceptive (Desogen or generic equivalent) on menstrual cycle day 4 or 5.

 Come in for the pre-ivf tests while taking the oral contraceptive pill